Martingales in Reductive Homogeneous spaces: Martingales in homogeneous space

 where we used (\ref{onetoonehorizontalmartingale1}) in the last equality.
-Thus the last equation is sufficient to conclude the proof. \end{proof}
+Thus it shows that $Y_t$ is a horizontal martingale. \end{proof}

-How we know to write the horizontal martingales in function of local martingales and we know the one-to-one correspondence between martingales in $G/H$ and horizontal martingales in $G$ it is natural to describe the martingales in $G/H$.
+Since we know horizontal martingales in $G$, Proposition \ref{horizontalmartingale}, and we know the one-to-one correspondence between martingales in $G/H$ and horizontal martingales in $G$, Proposition \ref{onetoonehorizontalmartingale}, we are in a position to describe martingales in $G/H$.